-In this 3-day Team Up with SoftwareONE blog series we provide practical and employee friendly tips on how to improve your business productivity and efficiency with Microsoft Teams.
+In this Team Up with SoftwareONE blog series our expert Erik Moll provides practical and employee friendly tips on how to improve your business productivity and efficiency with Microsoft Teams.

 Microsoft Teams is Microsoft’s platform of the future for project and team collaboration and communications!
 In our Microsoft Teams: Basics and Business Benefits blog post we cover the great benefits of Teams.

 Yes, you can share files with your colleagues and communicate about the status of a project bt Teams can do far more than that.
 It has the potential to become your single window to access all your applications and documents and become the “hub for teamwork” within Office 365.